Introduction to DMAIC Model with Examples

 Throughout the process, there can be many points for data collection.
 The current system allows for data collection as follows:

-The driver records his arrival to take charge of his allotted bus from the bus stand by scanning his card.
-The time is recorded at this stage.
+Scanning his card, the driver records his arrival to take charge of his allotted bus from the bus stand.
+The time will be recorded at this stage.
 There is no data collection till the last step.
-In the last step, the children scan their school card to enter the school.
+In the previous step, the children scan their school cards to enter the school.

-This method is quite inadequate as the Six Sigma team is not able to collect data at each point of the process.
+This method is inadequate as the Six Sigma team cannot collect data at each process point.
 Hence, the measurement is not complete.
-They have asked the school authorities to revise the data collection points by requesting for a few changes in the system.
+They have asked the school authorities to revise the data collection points by requesting a few system changes.

-When the changes are implemented, the team can determine the time when the driver takes charge of the bus.
-After which the driver notes down the time the monitor is picked up.
-After that, the parents note down the time of the bus arrival and departure from their bus stop.
+When the team implements the changes, they can determine when the driver takes charge of the bus.
+After which, the driver notes the time when he picks up the monitor.
+After that, the parents note down the time of the bus’s arrival and departure from their bus stop.
 Lastly, the children punch their entry cards.

-So now the data is collected at each step.
-The data collection plan has been validated by a few random samples as well.
+So now, the data is collected at each step.
+A few random samples have also validated the data collection plan.

 The Analyse Phase

-The Analyse phase consists of statistical measurement of the collected data.
-The correlation between the variables and the defect is established and the significant contributors (also known as KPIV s which are Key Process Input Variables) are isolated.
-At the end of the stage, the function Y=f(x) relationship is ascertained.
+The Analyze phase consists of statistical measurement of the collected data.
+We establish the correlation between the variables and the defect, and the significant contributors (KPIVs, which are Key Process Input Variables) are isolated.
+At the end of the stage, ascertain the function Y=f(x) relationship.

-There are various dmaic model tools that can be used like the Pareto diagram and Regression analysis.
+Various DMAIC model tools, like the Pareto diagram and Regression analysis, can be helpful.
 In our case, the Six Sigma team has decided to use the Root Cause Analysis tool.

-The data is analysed to identify the root cause of the delay.
-Each minute process is recorded in detail.
-The non-value added activities are eliminated.
+The data is analyzed to identify the root cause of the delay.
+Record each minute process in detail.
+Eliminate non-value-added activities.
 A detailed study of the process flow would bring to light these activities.

 Root Cause Analysis